All scholarships

 When is the application deadline?+

-The application deadline is Varies by university (typically Mar–May).
+The application deadline is Varies by university (typically March–May).
 Submit at least one week early — sponsor portals frequently slow or fail in the final 24 hours, and late submissions are not accepted under any circumstances.

 What documents do I need to apply?+